pwentrys/UnityBuiltinShaderProcessor/README.md

 # UnityBuiltinShaderProcessor
-Automation of repetitive tasks done each time new Unity version comes out.
+Automation of repetitive tasks done on Builtin Shader resources to make life easier.

 # Python Requirements (See requirements.txt)
 Built on Python 3.6.1